MRAlirad/practice-nextjs/Note.md

 ## Authenticaiton Session

 when a user logs in, NextAuth creates an authenticaiton session for that user.
 By default, that session is represented as a JSON web token.

+## Protecting Routes

+### middleware

+with middleware we can run code before a request is completed. we can create a middleware function that excuted on every request. in that function we can check the user's session, adn if the user is not authenticated, we can redirect them to the login page.